nblmc/geoservices-docs/how-to/find-census-data.md

 !>  Under Geographic Levels, select **Census Tract**

 Our results have now been filtered down to a few hundred, rather than ten thousand.
+You will notice there are lots of different ways age demographic data is organized and categorized.
+The dataset we are looking for doesn't appear in our results until page 5.

+!>  Click through to page 5 of the results and find dataset "Population Under 18 Years by Age".

+!>  Under Classifications, click **Age(8)**